'Worldwide harmonised Light vehicle Test Procedure' is a bit of a mouthful, so you'll usually see it shortened to WLTP.

 'Light vehicle' is the class of passenger cars and vans available to the general public, rather than heavy-duty trucks and commercial vehicles.

-Finally, 'Test Procedure' clarifies that WLTP isn't a measurement itself.
-Instead, it's a set of rules that determines the procedure for testing a car's fuel economy and CO2 emissions.
+Finally, 'Test Procedure' clarifies that WLTP isn't a measurement itself, but a set of rules so the procedure for testing a car's economy, emissions and range is the same for every test.

 What does WLTP range mean for electric cars?